Syro-Malankara Catholic Major Archeparchy of Trivandrum: History

 The Archeparchy of Trivandrum was erected in 1932.
-Its suffragan eparchies are Marthandom, Mavelikara, Pathanamthitta and St. Ephrem of Khadki.
+Its suffragan eparchies are Marthandom, Mavelikara, Pathanamthitta, Parassala and St. Ephrem of Khadki.

 Major Archbishop-Catholicos

 Baselios Cardinal Cleemis, Major Archbishop of Trivandrum and Catholicos of the Syro-Malankara Catholic Church, was elected Major Archbishop of Trivandrum in 2007.

 Statistics

 In 2020 the Archeparchy had an estimated 1,81,400 faithful, in 217 parishes, with 151 diocesan priests, 34 religious priests, 19 religious brothers, 642 religious sisters, and 89 seminarians.